 Here’s some helpful information about what you can tax claim and how much.
 If you you’d like to see the complete set of rules, click here for the IRD guide.

-The general rule about expenses you can claim anything that is related to the production of your income.
+The general rule about expenses is that you can claim anything related to the production of your income.
 But there are some curly bits in the entertainment area as there is often a blurred line between personal and business expenses.

 - If it’s purely personal (taking Mum out to dinner), you can’t claim it

 - If it’s any of the following, you can claim 50%: